lclevy/canon_cr3/readme.md

 * parse Canon Raw v3 file structure
 * display some Canon tags content
 * extract the 3 jpeg pictures: THMB, PRVW and "mdat1"
-* extract the 2 crx pictures: "mdat2" and "mdat3".
-Compression schemes (lossless and lossy) are unknown
+* extract the 2 or 3 crx pictures from 'mdat'
   * display first 32 bytes of each image subparts (both 'raw'/lossless and 'craw'/lossy)

 Examples of output [here](output/)